fmattioli/Mattioli.Configurations/README.md

-This package provides useful configurations for seamless integration of Telemetry, Logging, Authorization, Authentication, and more.
-It simplifies the setup process and ensures consistency across your applications by offering robust and easy-to-use tools for common application needs.
+Infrastructure-focused boilerplate for .NET APIs.
+Includes ready-to-use configuration helpers for FluentValidation, Hangfire, OpenTelemetry, Logging, and more.